jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ## U25: Less is more [U25]

 So far we have covered listing the contents of directories and moving/copying/deleting either files and/or directories.
 Now we will quickly cover how you can look at files; in Unix the [less][less command] command lets you view (but not edit) text files.
-Letâ€™s take a look at a file of _Arabidopsis thaliana_ protein sequences:
+Let's take a look at a file of _Arabidopsis thaliana_ protein sequences:

 	$ less Data/Arabidopsis/At_proteins.fasta